Tetrapulmonata

 Tetrapulmonata is a non-ranked supra-ordinal clade of arachnids.
 It is composed of the extant orders Uropygi (whip scorpions), Schizomida (short-tailed whip scorpions), Amblypygi (tail-less whip scorpions) and Araneae (spiders).
 It is the only supra-ordinal group of arachnids that is strongly supported in molecular phylogenetic studies.
 Two extinct orders are also placed in this clade, Haptopoda and Uraraneida.
 In 2016, a newly described fossil arachnid, Idmonarachne, was also included in the Tetrapulmonata; as of March 2016 it has not been assigned to an order.

 Etymology

 It receives its name from the presence of paired book lungs occupying the second and third opisthosomal segments, although the posterior pair is absent in Schizomida and most araneomorph spiders.
 Previous synonyms of this lineage are rejected; "Caulogastra Pocock, 1893" refers to pedicel, which is symplesiomorphic for the lineage and convergent with Solifugae, and "Arachnidea Van der Hammen, 1977" is easily confused with Arachnida.
 The clade is referred to as Pantetrapulmonata when the extinct trigonotarbid arachnids are included.

-The name "Pulmonata" has been used for this group as recently as 2000, in the first paragraph of an article in Journal of Paleontology, but this creates an ambiguity because Pulmonata is a group of gastropods.
+The name "Pulmonata" has been used for this group as recently as 2000, in the first paragraph of an article in Journal of Paleontology, but this creates ambiguity because Pulmonata is a group of gastropods.